annaesvensson/yellow-help/1-en/how-to-change-the-system.md

 `unlisted` = page is not visible, but can be accessed with the correct link
 `shared` = page is not visible, but can be included in other pages

-## Updating website

-You can use a [web browser](https://github.com/annaesvensson/yellow-update) or the [command line](https://github.com/annaesvensson/yellow-core) to update your website.
-There are information about the [latest product changes](what-s-new) and extensions.
-Keep in mind that only published extensions will be updated, you may need to update experimental extensions manually.
-Detailed information can be found in the documentation for each extension.

 ## Log file

 The log file can be found in file `system/extensions/yellow-website.log`.
 Here's an example: